Georgia Gwinnett College: Rankings

+Institutional information

+At GGC, students have technology in all classrooms, free tutoring, an Honors Program, certifications and certificate options in addition to degrees, faculty-mentored research available, academic internships available, and student organizations that provide practical application of classroom instruction.
+Georgia Gwinnett had a 2022 retention rate of first–time students of 69% for full–time students and 53% for part–time students and, for those who began studies in 2017, an overall graduation rate of 20% and transfer–out rate of 37%, this information available in 2025 by the National Center for Education Statistics.

+Student life

+GGC has a population of about 12,000 students, with campus housing for more than 1,000.
+There are more than 100 student organizations and a student government association.
+There are 17 national honor society chapters on campus.
+The campus has a 24/7 police and security force, and employs around 30 "Student Patrols" (who provide services that range from collecting lost and found to locking up buildings and providing courtesy escorts).
+The college is located near downtown Lawrenceville and students have access to Atlanta and the Georgia mountains.
+In 2024, U.S. News & World Report ranked GGC as having the fourth most diverse college student body with student demographics of 32% Black, 27% Hispanic, 23% white, 11% Asian, and 4% multiracial.
+As of fall 2024, the college enrolled students representing 33 states and 113 nations.

 Athletics

 The Georgia Gwinnett athletic teams are called the Grizzlies.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference since the 2012–13 academic year (when the school began its athletics program and joined the NAIA).

-Georgia Gwinnett competes in six intercollegiate varsity sports: Men's sports include baseball, soccer and tennis; while women's sports include soccer, softball and tennis.
+Georgia Gwinnett competes in six intercollegiate varsity sports: men's sports include baseball, basketball, soccer and tennis; while women's sports include basketball, soccer, softball and tennis.

 Facilities

-The $13 million state-of-the-art Grizzly Athletic Complex opened in March 2013 and includes soccer, baseball and softball fields and an athletics building for team lockers, weight room, training areas, hospitality suites, academic resource space, coaches and athletic staff offices.
+The $13 million Grizzly Athletic Complex opened in March 2013 and includes soccer, baseball and softball fields and an athletics building for team lockers, weight room, training areas, hospitality suites, academic resource space, coaches and athletic staff offices.

 In July, 2013, the college acquired the former Collins Hill Tennis & Fitness Center which included 4 clay tennis courts and 12 asphalt tennis courts.

 Accomplishments

-The intercollegiate athletics program was begun from scratch, beginning in August 2011 when the Director of Athletics, Dr. Darin Wilson, was hired.
-From there the athletic program quickly ramped up.
-Highlights include:
+The intercollegiate athletics program began in August 2011 when the director of athletics was hired.
+The program progressed, as follows.